nearfe/emberclient/README.md

 - also you cant login unless you edit the accounts.json file yourself

 ## legal
-ember plz dm if you want this taken down 🙏 (refactoring. on discord)
+ember plz dm if you want this taken down 🙏 (hitblocking on discord)